American bison: Description

 A bison has a shaggy, long, dark-brown winter coat, and a lighter-weight, lighter-brown summer coat.
 Male bison are significantly larger and heavier than females.
 Plains bison are often in the smaller range of sizes, and wood bison in the larger range.
 Head-rump lengths at maximum up to 3.5 m for males and 2.85 m for females long and the tail adding 30 to 95 cm.
 Heights at withers in the species can reach up to 186 to 201 cm for B. b. bison and B. b. athabascae respectively.
 Typically weights can range from 318 to 1179 kg, 460 to 988 kg with medians of 730 to 792.5 kg (B.b. bison) and 943.6 kg (B.b.athabascae) in males, and 360 to 640 kg with medians of 450 to 497.6 kg in females, although the lowest weights probably representing typical weight around the age of sexual maturity at 2 to 3 years of age.

 The heaviest wild bull for B.b.bison ever recorded weighed 1270 kg while there had been bulls estimated to be 3000 lb.
 B.b.athabascae is significantly larger and heavier on average than B.b.bison while the number of recorded samples for the former was limited after the rediscovery of a relatively pure herd.
-Elk Island National Park, which has wild populations of both wood and plains bison, has recorded maximum weights for bull bison of 1186 kg (plains) and 1099 kg (wood), but noted that 3/4 of all bison over 1000 kg were wood bison.
+Elk Island National Park, which has wild populations of both wood and plains bison, has recorded maximum weights for bull bison of 1186 kg (plains) and 1099 kg (wood), but noted that three-quarters of all bison over 1000 kg were wood bison.
 When raised in captivity and farmed for meat, the bison can grow unnaturally heavy and the largest semidomestic bison weighed 1724 kg.
 The heads and forequarters are massive, and both sexes have short, curved horns that can grow up to 60 cm long with 90 cm to 124 cm width, which they use in fighting for status within the herd and for defense.

-Bison are herbivores, grazing on the grasses and sedges of the North American prairies.
-Their daily schedule involves two-hour periods of grazing, resting, and cud chewing, then moving to a new location to graze again.
-Sexually mature young bulls may try to start mating with cows by the age of two or three years, but if more mature bulls are present, they may not be able to compete until they reach five years of age.

 For the first two months of life, calves are lighter in color than mature bison.
 Though extremely rare, white buffalos exist.